14S103F Films About Personal Quests

 Instructor -- Don Watson

-discovered the French fascination with American Westerns while a student at the Universite de Poitiers.
-He also learned to appreciate the New Wave Cinema of Truffaut, Godard and Chabrol.
-He retired from teaching French and Latin at Hanover High School in 2001.
-Don started the Sister City Exchange between Hanover, NH and Joigny, France in 1991.
+While a student at the Universite de Poitiers, Don Watson discovered the French fascination with American Westerns.
+He also learned to appreciate the New Wave Cinema of Godard, Truffaut and Charbrol.
+He retired from teaching French, Latin and English at Hanover High School while he still had a sense of humor.
+In 1991, he started the Sister City Exchange Program between Hanover and Joigny, France.
 He has an MA from the University of Chicago and an MLS from SUNY, Albany.
-He is Library Director at Lebanon College.